ff-sec-here/rep/README.md

   - Supports AWS, GitHub, Google, Slack, Stripe, Twilio, Azure, and many more service providers
   - Rules stored locally in `rules/` directory for offline use
   - **Note**: Secret scanning only analyzes JavaScript files from the **current inspected tab**.
+  - **Export**: Export all secrets to CSV for analysis and reporting
 - **Endpoint Extractor**: full URLs, relative paths, GraphQL; method detection; one-click copy (rebuilds base URL).
+  - **Export**: Export all endpoints to CSV with method, endpoint path, confidence, and source file
 - **Parameter Extractor**: passive JavaScript parameter discovery with intelligent grouping and risk assessment.
   - **Parameter Types**: Extracts query, body, header, and path parameters from JavaScript files
   - **Grouped by Endpoint**: Parameters are organized by endpoint with expandable/collapsible groups